 Azeri Light Crude Prices Rise At Augusta And Ceyhan Ports

-The price of Azerbaijan's Azeri Light crude oil at Italy's Augusta port on a CIF basis increased by $0.47, or 0.7 percent, compared with the previous figure, reaching $63.87 per barrel, Azernews reports.Access to paid information is limited
+The price of Azerbaijan's Azeri Light crude oil at Italy's Augusta port on a CIF basis increased by $0.43, or 0.65 percent, compared with the previous level, reaching $66.14 per barrel, Azernews reports.Access to paid information is limited

 Find the plan that suits you best.1 month subscription